 The Team at Human Right 2 Water reports to the executive body (The Board) through the Chief Executive Officer.
-Her immediate team includes the Legal Director, the Communication Manager, and a peripatetic team of experts in human rights, international water law and water governance, according to current programmes.
+Her immediate team includes legal and communication experts, and a peripatetic team of experts in human rights, international water law and water governance, according to current programmes.
 The structure encourages the involvement of members of the organisation, who are selected as experts in their own rights, and involves members through the Expert Committee and various project and communication activities.

 Amanda Loeffen, CEO

-Mr. Imanol Aguilera is a young Spanish and Uruguayan professional born and raised in the Geneva Region.
-Imanol is a legal researcher specialised in International Water Law and Human Rights.
+Imanol Aguilera is a Spanish and Uruguayan professional born and raised in the Geneva Region.
+He is a legal researcher specialised in International Water Law and Human Rights.
 Having Worked at Waterlex, he is now part of the Human Right 2 Water team.
 He holds a Bachelor in International Relations and Development (University of Sussex, UK) and a masters in International Environmental Law and Sustainable Development (SOAS University, UK).
 He also pursued his legal studies by completing a Graduate Diploma in Law at BPP University in London, Waterloo.
-Through his academic and professional experiences, Imanol has become familiar, and has developed extensive skills in the areas of human rights advocacy, legal research and mapping, and capacity building related to water governance and human rights.
+Through his academic and professional experiences, Imanol has developed extensive skills in the areas of human rights advocacy, legal research and mapping, and capacity building related to water governance and human rights.

 Isabella Cubillo, Communications Officer